akramayman/ST_CCC_Benchmark/README.md

 ## 📦 Installation

 Each tool has its own Conda environment.
-See [envs/](envs/) for setup instructions.
+- Detailed installation instructions for each tool are in Tools.
+    -Environment (.yml) file
+    -Instructions INSTALL.md

 Copyright (c) 2025 Akram Abushmais